WONDevelopment/won-mist/README.md

 [![Join the chat at https://gitter.im/ethereum/mist](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ethereum/mist)
 [![Code Triagers Badge](https://www.codetriage.com/ethereum/mist/badges/users.svg)](https://www.codetriage.com/ethereum/mist)

-The Mist browser is the tool of choice to browse and use Ðapps.
+The Won Mist browser is the tool of choice to browse and use Ðapps.

-For the Mist API see [MISTAPI.md](MISTAPI.md).
+For the Won Mist API see [MISTAPI.md](MISTAPI.md).

 ## Help and troubleshooting

-In order to get help regarding Mist or Won Wallet:
+In order to get help regarding Won Mist or Won Wallet:

 1. Please check the [Mist troubleshooting guide](https://github.com/WONDevelopment/won-mist/wiki).
 1. Go to our [Gitter channel](https://gitter.im/WONDevelopment/won-mist) to connect with the community for instant help.